eggheadio/eggheadio-course-notes/build-a-react-native-application-for-ios-and-android-from-start-to-finish/notes/24-save-and-retrieve-data-on-the-device-in-a-react-native-app-with-asyncstorage.md

 ## Storage

-> Note: This course uses React Native's AsyncStorage, however, this is now deprecated.
+> ❗Note: This course uses React Native's AsyncStorage, however, this is now deprecated.
 It is recommended to use the [React Native Community Async Storage](https://react-native-community.github.io/async-storage/docs/install) which needs to be installed from NPM.

-[AsyncStorage](https://react-native-community.github.io/async-storage/docs/install) can be used to easily store simple data on the user's device.
+🤔[AsyncStorage](https://react-native-community.github.io/async-storage/docs/install) can be used to easily store simple data on the user's device.
 The API is identical to `localStorage` on the web, however, it is asynchronous whereas `localStorage` is synchronous.

 Install AsyncStorage from NPM.